-I work primarily with adults seeking individual-based counseling services.
-I offer an integrative counseling approach that is strength & wellness-focused, trauma-informed and highly personalized.
-My clinical demeanor is both gentle and compassionate, as well as direct and honest.
+I offer individual counseling to adults, utilizing an integrative approach that is strength and wellness-focused, trauma-informed and highly personalized.
+My clinical demeanor is heartful, gentle and compassionate, as well as direct and honest.

 I work with a range of emotional and behavioral issues, including:

 - Depression and feelings of sadness

 - Anxiety and panic

 - Trauma recovery

 - Spirituality, and those looking to bring their spiritual practice more into their everyday lives

 - Support for empaths, intuitives and highly sensitive individuals